raspberrypilearning/from-me-to-you/en/step_6.md

 In the **Instructions** box, tell people how to use your project:
 + Include all the instructions that the user needs to explore your project fully.
 + Make sure that your instructions are given step by step and are simple.
-Instructions are easier to read if you list them.
+Instructions are easier to read if you write them in a list.
 + Include all the user interaction, such as clicking on the green flag to start, and which sprites to click on.
 + Let the user know if the project includes sound, as they may need to wear headphones or turn the volume up on their device.